threefoldfoundation/www_threefold_io/content/page/home/stats/index.md

 link2: https://threefold.io/info/threefold#/threefold__grid_intro
 ---

-The ThreeFold Grid is formed by a global network of independent Farmers – people and organizations who expand the Internet capacity to where it is needed the most.
+The ThreeFold Grid is formed by a global network of independent Farmers – people and organizations who expand Internet capacity to where it is needed the most.